yarafe/Test/README.md

 It provides intelligent security analytics and threat intelligence across the enterprise, offering a unified platform for attack detection, threat visibility, proactive hunting, and response.
 For further details, please refer to the following [link](https://learn.microsoft.com/en-us/azure/sentinel/overview).

+In this guide, we will outline two distinct integration scenarios with Microsoft Sentinel.
+The initial scenario involves integrating Fortigate with Sentinel through a Linux machine, while the second scenario focuses on Fortianalyzer integration utilizing the Fluentd plugin.

 FortiAnalyzer seamlessly integrates with Azure Sentinel, offering enhanced support through log streaming to multiple destinations using the Fluentd Azure Log Analytics output plugin.
 Fluentd, an open-source data collector, serves as a comprehensive solution that unifies the process of collecting and consuming data.
 For additional details, please check the following [link](https://www.fluentd.org/architecture).